libffcv/ffcv/docs/working_with_images.rst

-  This page is specifically about the options and API for writing and reading image data with FFCV---for information about how to choose these options based on your task and systems specifications, the :ref:`Benchmarks` page might be more useful.
+  This page is specifically about the options and API for writing and reading image data with FFCV---for information about how to choose these options based on your task and systems specifications, :ref:`The Bottleneck Doctor` might be more useful.

 Writing image datasets
 """"""""""""""""""""""